 If you wish to download a demonstration copy of the actual tests that can be taken with a mouse and does not take over the entire screen or collect data, you can do so for these countries and languages.

 If you wish to see the tests in English or Spanish for the USA, please go to US CANS-MCI Demonstration

-If you wish to see a beta version of the tests in English or French for Canada, please go to CANS-MCI_Canada_Demo
+If you wish to see a beta version of the tests for Canada (English and French), please go to CANS-MCI_Canada_Demo

 If you wish to see the Spanish version for Argentina, please go to CANS-MCI_Demonstración